TheCraiggers/PathDice/README.md

 * A frob to increase the round, which lowers the duration on various conditions.
 * A frob to enable/disable a Barbarian's rage.
 * A frob for your prepared spells.

+## Notes

+* Tabs and the general outlay are saved in the character DB.
+Players can customize their sheet if desired.
+* GMs can build their own sheets that contain valuable at-a-glance info for all other sheets they have access to.
+* New characters are created from templates, which contain RPG-system specific things like how defense is calculated.